NixOS/nix/README.md

 ### Building Nix

-You can build Nix via Nix via one of the targets provided by [release.nix](./release.nix):
+You can build Nix using one of the targets provided by [release.nix](./release.nix):

 ```
 $ nix-build ./release.nix -A build.aarch64-linux